Lund University

 British Journal of Sports Medicine.

-Our secondary analysis of an RCT of ACL injuries found MRI appearance of ACL healing after rupture in one in three adults randomised to initial rehabilitation and one in two who did not cross-over to delayed ACLR.
+In this secondary analysis of an RCT of anterior cruciate ligament (ACL) injuries, we evaluate the natural course of ACL healing on MRI within 5 years of acute ACL rupture and compare 2-year and 5-year outcomes based on healing status and treatment group.
+MRI appearance of ACL healing after ACL rupture occurred in one in three adults randomised to initial rehabilitation and one in two who did not cross-over to delayed ACLR and was associated with favourable outcomes.
 The potential for spontaneous healing of the ACL to facilitate better clinical outcomes may be greater than previously considered.

 Early-stage symptomatic osteoarthritis of the knee — time for action